 🥩 What Is Bò Kho?

-In Vietnamese, bò translates to "beef" and kho means "braised".
-"Kho" also refers to a common Vietnamese cooking technique that braises meat on low heat until tender and infused with a ton of flavor.
-Like Sup Nui (Vietnamese Macaroni Soup with Pork) and Pork Pâté Chaud, it’s a staple in Vietnamese homes and deserves a try!
+In Vietnamese, bò (pronounced BAW) translates to "beef" and kho (pronounced KHAW) means "braised".
+"Kho" also refers to a common Vietnamese cooking technique that braises meat on low heat until tender and infused with flavor.
+So bò kho simply means "braised beef", which is the core of what Vietnamese Beef Stew is.

 Why You'll Love It

-- Affordable: Traditional Instant Pot Bò Kho utilizes cheap cuts of beef and a variety of Asian pantry staples for a budget-friendly meal.
+- Affordable: Traditional Bò Kho Instant Pot utilizes cheap cuts of beef and a variety of Asian pantry staples for a budget-friendly meal.
 Best news is that it still tastes wonderfully gourmet!

 - Easy: Although this beef stew requires a bit of prep, making it in the Instant Pot means you won't be slaving over the stove for hours.
 Active cook time is just 5 minutes - plus, everything is cooked in one pot for minimal clean up!